How to Make Beautiful Fall Flower Arrangements

 The blooms of summer have begun to fade, but the cheer of floral arrangements can still brighten your home through the autumn.
 By mixing wild Midwest foliage with fall's traditional flowers, you can make centerpieces that bring just the right seasonal touch to your decor.

-I used these techniques earlier this fall when my cousin got married on her organic farm in Michigan.
+I used these techniques when my cousin got married on her organic farm in Michigan.
 The entire family pitched in to help pull off this outdoor, rustic, Midwest celebration.
 The day before the ceremony, we ventured together into the prairie surrounding the vegetable fields to gather wildflowers and wild greenery for floral centerpieces.
 By interspersing seasonally appropriate store-bought flowers such as lavender, roses and eucalyptus with hand-picked sunflowers and wild plants, we made the perfect harvest-time decorations.

 Here's how you can make your own wild-inspired arrangements this fall.